 Ans: It is basically a connection of processing elements which can be very large or very small depending on the application it is deployed for.
-These elements are called as neurons and generally two types of networks can be seen in this category.
+These elements are called neurons and generally, two types of networks can be seen in this category.
 They are Artificial Neural Networks and Biological Neural Networks.
-The use of artificial neural networks is more common and generally they are considered for creating machines which are equally powerful to human brains.
+The use of artificial neural networks is more common and generally, they are considered for creating machines which are equally powerful to human brains.

-8. What are the general advantages of using the Artifical Neural Networks?
+8. What are the general advantages of using Artificial Neural Networks?

 Ans: They provide complete information on how to find solutions to complex problems in a stepwise manner.
 All the information that a network receive can easily be represented in any format.
 Artificial neural networks also make sure of real-time operations.
 In addition to this, they have excellent fault tolerance capability.